Military railways: Early Prussian use

+The Royal Prussian Military Railway began service in 1875.

 Hungarian Revolution of 1848

-In 1849, an Imperial Russian corps with all of its equipment, was moved by rail from Poland to Göding in Moravia to link up with the Austrian army during the Hungarian Revolution of 1848.
+In 1849, an Imperial Russian corps with all of its equipment moved by rail from Poland to Göding in Moravia to link up with the Austrian army during the Hungarian Revolution of 1848.

 Crimean War

-Military railways were used to establish a reliable supply to British Army troops besieging the city of Sevastopol from Balaklava during the severe winter of 1855 in the Crimean War.
-The Grand Crimean Central Railway was just 7 miles long, and was purpose built.
+Military railways established a reliable supply to British Army troops besieging the city of Sevastopol from Balaklava during the severe winter of 1855 in the Crimean War.
+The Grand Crimean Central Railway, just 7 miles long, was purpose-built.

 Second Italian War of Independence

 During the Second Italian War of Independence in 1859, the French Army moved 130,000 soldiers to northern Italy by rail.
-The Imperial Guard Corps from Paris and two corps from Lyon were sent to Toulon via rail, from where a total of 70,000 men were shipped to Genoa.
+The Imperial Guard Corps from Paris and two corps from Lyon entrained to Toulon via rail, from where a total of 70,000 men were shipped to Genoa.
 The French I Corps was then ferried from Genoa to Novi by rail.
 Another two French corps were transported by rail to Savoy, where they crossed the Alps and boarded trains to Turin.
 To improve Piedmont's railway system, the French Navy shipped locomotives to Genoa.
 A French siege train was shipped from Marseille and Toulon to Genoa, from where it was moved by rail to Lombardy for use against Mantua in late June.

 American Civil War

 The American Civil War in 1861–1865 was the first large war in which railroads were both a major tool and a major target of military action.
-A few railroads were custom built:
+A few railroads were custom-built: